publishpress/PublishPress-Planner/README.md

 * Clone the repository
 * Create a new branch
 * Implement and commit the code
-* Create a Pull Request targetting the "development" branch adding details about your fix
+* Create a Pull Request targeting the "development" branch adding details about your fix

 We will review and contact you as soon as possible.